 We sponsor a voluntary defined contribution savings plan, or 401(k) Plan, for U.S. employees.
-Employees are immediately eligible to make contributions to the plan and are also eligible for an employer contribution match at an amount equal to 100.0% of the first 4.0% of eligible employee contributions.
-Effective January 1, 2014, we increased our employer contribution match dollar for dollar to 6.0% of eligible employee contributions.
-Savings plan expense included in compensation and benefits expense in the Consolidated Statements of Income was \$6 million in 2013, \$5 million in 2012 and \$4 million in 2011.
+Employees are immediately eligible to make contributions to the plan and are also eligible for an employer contribution match at an amount equal to 100.0% of the first 6.0% of eligible employee contributions in 2014 and the first 4.0% of eligible employee contributions in 2013 and 2012.
+Savings plan expense included in compensation and benefits expense in the Consolidated Statements of Income was \$9 million in 2014, \$6 million in 2013 and \$5 million in 2012.

 We have a profit-sharing contribution feature to our 401(k) plan which allows eligible U.S. employees to receive employer retirement contributions, or ERCs, when we meet our annual corporate goals.
 In addition, we have a supplemental ERC for select highly compensated employees whose ERCs are limited by the annual Internal Revenue Service compensation limit.
-ERC expense recorded in compensation and benefits expense in the Consolidated Statements of Income was \$5 million in 2013, 2012 and 2011.
+ERC expense recorded in compensation and benefits expense in the Consolidated Statements of Income was \$3 million in 2014 and \$5 million in both 2013 and 2012.

 In December 2013, we announced changes to the ERC program.
-In 2014, we will reduce the basic ERC contribution for all plan participants and effective January 1, 2015, the ERC plan will be discontinued and no future contributions will be made.
+In 2014, we reduced the basic ERC contribution for all plan participants and effective January 1, 2015, the ERC plan will be discontinued and no future contributions will be made.